equalsraf/kabal/README.md

 # What makes it different from XYZ?

-Hopefully its more sane than most other notification servers out there.
+Hopefully its more sane by default than most other notification servers out there.
 My own frustrations with notification servers falls into one of two categories:

 1. They are too disruptive and annoy me (knotify, xfce)